Tahlia Skaines Slays In A Skimpy Strapless White Bikini: ‘Sunbaking In The Living Room’

 Tahlia Skaines looked stunning in a tiny bathing suit for her most recent Instagram upload on Tuesday.
 She flashed her curves while revealing that she likes to tan herself from the comfort of her own living room these days.

-In the sexy snap, Tahlia went scantily clad in a tiny white bikini.
-The strapless top boasted a knot in the front and showcased her toned arms, shoulders, and abundant cleavage.
+In the sexy snap, Tahlia was scantily clad in a tiny white bikini.
+The strapless top boasted a knot detail in the front and showcased her toned arms, shoulders, and abundant cleavage.

 The matching bikini bottoms were cut high on her curvy hips and accentuated her tiny waist and killer legs.
 Her flat tummy and impressive abs were also on full display in the shot.
 She accessorized the look with dangling gold earrings.

-Tahlia posed in front of her couch with her arms to her sides.
-She looked down at her bikini bottoms while pulling them away from her hip.
+Tahlia posed in front of her couch, with her arms by her sides.
+She looked down at her bikini bottoms while pulling a strap away from her hip.

-Tahlia had her long, blond hair parted in the center and pulled back into a messy bun at the base of her head.
+Tahlia had her long, blond hair parted in the center and pulled back into a messy bun.
 She left her bangs loose to frame her face.

 She also opted for a full face of makeup in the post.
-The application consisted of thick mascara-covered lashes and black eyeliner, as well as pink eye shadow and darkened brows.
+The application consisted of thick mascara-covered lashes and black eyeliner, as well as pink eyeshadow and darkened brows.
 She complemented her bronzed skin with pink blush on her cheeks and highlighter on her forehead and chin.
-The look was completed with nude lips.
+The look was completed with nude-colored lips.

 Many of Tahlia’s 515,000-plus followers wasted no time showing their love for the post, clicking the like button more than 11,000 times within the first five hours after its upload.
 Fans also flocked to the comments section to leave over 140 messages for the model.